 The Umbrella (28 min short fiction) - Filmfestival in Huy, Belgium (Palm d'Argent, Prix de l'Office du Tourisme), Filmfestival Wattrelos, France (Medaille d'Or), Independent Film Festival Cork, Ireland (Best European Film).

-The Umbrella was accomplished by a joint venture between individuals, businesses and organisations who all volunteered, I suppose, because they loved making films and liked my manuscript, and some, because I wouldn't let them not help.
-When I screened The Umbrella in Cinemas around Europe in the 80ties I received many different reactions from sheer excitement and admiration to tears and quiet reflections on death.
+The Umbrella was accomplished by a joint venture between individuals, enterprises and organisations who all volunteered, I suppose, because they loved making films and liked my manuscript.
+When I screened The Umbrella in Cinemas around Europe in the eighties, I received many different reactions ranging from sheer excitement and admiration to tears and quiet reflections on death!
 I love this film so much, because I never stop seeing new meanings every time I watch it.

-Some scenes in the film were invented by the cast and crew and I love seeing how our great team work created this film around shared ideas - ideas that I now see many more people share around the globe.
-Ideas like.... well, you tell me.
+Some scenes in the film were invented by the cast and crew and I love seeing how our great teamwork created this film around shared ideas - ideas that I now see many more people share around the globe.

 Here below you see me editing The Umbrella in a 16mm Steenbeck editing table.